Struki84/exa/openai_search.md

     main()
 ```

-The implementation creates a loop that continually prompts the user for search queries, uses OpenAI's tool use feature to determine when to perform a search, and then uses the Exa search results to provide an informed response to the user's query.
+The implementation creates a loop that continually prompts the user for search queries, uses OpenAI's tool calling feature to determine when to perform a search, and then uses the Exa search results to provide an informed response to the user's query.

-We also use the rich library to provide a more visually appealing console interface, including colored output and markdown rendering for the responses.
+We also use the rich library to provide a more visually appealing console interface, including coloured output and markdown rendering for the responses.

 ### Full code